 All access roads would be graded to follow existing topography and minimize cut-and-fill requirements.
 Rolling dips may be necessary along new access roads in areas where low spots or existing ditches are crossed.
 Culverts would be used wherever rolling dips are not feasible.
 Culvert installation would follow Gold Book standards (BLM 2007a) applicable to temporary roads.
 The rolling dips/culverts would be designed to accommodate flows from at least a 25-year storm event.
 Utilizing GIS data, the 14 locations identified on Figure 2-8 represent areas where the topography and contour of the project area suggest the presence of a stream/wash that intersects with proposed access routes (USGS 2012).
-These locations are considered preliminary for purposes of analysis; a final road plan that includes specific locations of rolling dips/culverts would be summited to BLM for approval prior to the commencement of project activities.
-All rolling dips/culverts would be installed within areas that would be disturbed through access road improvement/widening.
+These locations are considered preliminary for purposes of analysis; a final road plan that includes specific locations of rolling dips/culverts would be installed within areas that would be disturbed through access road improvement/widening.
 Furthermore, these facilities would be engineered to handle flows from a 25-year storm event.